aaronpowell/aaronpowell.github.io/src/documents/posts/2010-09-06-iqueryable-linq-to-umbraco.md

---- cson
+---
   title: "Why no IQueryable in LINQ to Umbraco?"
   metaTitle: "Why no IQueryable in LINQ to Umbraco?"
   description: "Why does LINQ to Umbraco not implement the IQueryable interface?"
   revised: "2010-09-06"
   date: "2010-09-06"
-tags: ["umbraco","linqtoumbraco"]
+  tags:
+    - "umbraco"
+    - "linqtoumbraco"
   migrated: "true"
-urls: ["/iqueryable-linq-to-umbraco"]
+  urls:
+    - "/iqueryable-linq-to-umbraco"
-summary: """
+  summary: ""

-"""
 ---
 In the theme of blogs answering questions which aren't being asked I though I would have a bit of a look at why LINQ to Umbraco isn't an IQueryable-based LINQ implementation.